Ferdinand (The Tempest)

 Ferdinand is the prince of Naples and the son of Alonso, the King of Naples, in Shakespeare's play, The Tempest.
-He falls in love with Miranda.
-He is quick to promise the title of queen and wife to Miranda even though he doesn't know her name.
+He falls in love with Miranda and is quick to promise the title of queen and wife to her even though he doesn't know her name.
 He is happy in humble labours, blinded by love.
 He makes a solemn vow to be truthful to Prospero, and not to violate Miranda's chastity before their wedding.

 Fictional biography

-Ferdinand is aboard the ship that is run aground due to the storm created by the sorcerer and old Duke, Prospero.
+Ferdinand is aboard the ship that runs aground due to the storm created by the sorcerer and old Duke, Prospero.
 Ferdinand is separated from his father and friends (purposely) by Ariel, the airy servant of Prospero.
 Ariel leads Ferdinand to Prospero and his daughter Miranda, with whom he instantly falls in love.
 Ferdinand, who is astounded that Miranda is even human, tells her that she is the most amazing woman he has ever encountered: